HenrySaya/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 2-print_alphabet.py
 In this python script by using for loop, the program prints ASCII alphabet in lowercase and not followed by a newline

+3-print_alphabt.py
+This pythpn script works the same way as the above scrpt only that in here we wont print out characters e and q